aixoss/ansible-playbooks/README.md

       accept_licenses:  specify whether the software licenses should be automatically accepted during the installation;
                         default value: "yes".
-      action:           the operation to perform on the VIOS;
+      action:           required; the operation to perform on the VIOS;
                         possible values are : "install", "commit", "reject", "cleanup" and "remove";
                         "reject" is not supported by the latest version of updateios.
       preview:          specify that only a preview operation will be performed